 The people who run the center for providing Berkeley’s homeless services (the HUB) write on their website: “Since 1970, Berkeley Food and Housing Project has been a compassionate provider of homeless services.”
 Forty-six years!
 The plight of Berkeley’s homeless is arguably the worse for all that time and effort.
 Isn’t it time to try a […]

-Occupants of a protest camp outside the city of Berkeley’s homeless services intake center in South Berkeley this week criticized the way the city is allocating aid to people on the streets.
-Campers have reportedly moved on, as of Friday morning, but the issues they raised remain.
-The occupation, organized by a city commissioner as well […]
+A group of protesters is criticizing the way the city of Berkeley is handling assistance for people experiencing homelessness.
+Photo: Emilie Raguso Occupants of a protest camp outside the city of Berkeley’s homeless services intake center in South Berkeley this week criticized the way the city is allocating aid to people on the streets.
+Campers have […]

-It used to be that those who were homeless in Berkeley had to navigate a complex tangle of services to try to find help.
-In January, the city launched what it hopes will be a coordinated, collaborative system designed to provide permanent housing to those who need it most and collect data to create a better overall picture of who is seeking aid in the city.
-One […]
+Call takers at The Hub field inquiries about shelter beds, housing and other issues as part of a process to determine who is most in need.
+Photo: Emilie Raguso It used to be that those who were homeless in Berkeley had to navigate a complex tangle of services to try to find help.
+In January, the city launched what it hopes […]

 NextSpace is opening a shared workspace in Berkeley in a former bank.
 Click the image to see more photos on the Nextspace Facebook page.
 A new shared workspace is set to open in downtown Berkeley later this year at 2081 Center St. NextSpace, which already has offices in San Francisco, Santa Cruz and San Jose, […]

-Noah Alper, who founded Noah’s Bagels in Berkeley in 1989 — and sold it and five other ventures six years later for $100 million — will be giving a talk this week on Thursday evening at the Berkeley Hub.
-The serial entrepreneur will share thoughts on his view that “doing good is good for business”. […]
+Noah Alper, founder of Noah's Bagels, speaking at the Hub on Thursday.Photo: Tom Lux Noah Alper, who founded Noah’s Bagels in Berkeley in 1989 — and sold it and five other ventures six years later for $100 million — will be giving a talk this week on Thursday evening at the Berkeley Hub.
+The serial […]